-Sports physicals, also called a pre-participation exam (PPE), are exams that help determine whether it’s safe for a child or adolescent to participate in physical activity.
+Sports physicals, also called a pre-participation exam (PPE), help determine whether it’s safe for a child or adolescent to participate in physical activity.
 Most schools require a sports physical, and some schools offer it to their students.
 But even if a PPE isn’t required, it is still highly recommended for young athletes to have one completed.

 Here are the top reasons why it’s important for your child to get a sports physical:

-- Maximize safe participation in physical activity by children and adolescents
+- Maximize safe participation in physical activity

 - Identify any life threatening medical conditions such as certain heart conditions

 - Identify conditions that may limit participation such as a recent concussion